2014 NFL Draft Big Board

 - Jadeveon Clowney, DE, South Carolina.
 Previous Rank: 1

-4/15/14: Clowney has decided not to do any more private workouts for teams; that's partially about the injury risk.
-He's locked in to the top-three picks and is the favorite to go first overall, so he has nothing to gain by doing more private workouts for teams he has little chance of playing for.
+Clowney decided not to do any more private workouts for teams; that's partially about the injury risk.
+He's locked in as a top-three pick and is the favorite to go first overall, so he has nothing to gain by doing more private workouts for teams he has little chance of playing for.

-At his pro day, Clowney performed well while being at less than 100 percent with a groin injury.
+At his pro day, Clowney did well while being at less than 100 percent with a groin injury.
 He completed the workout and showed NFL teams that he has been diligent in his conditioning.
-Clowney also looked fluid and agile dropping into coverage in outside linebacker drills.
+Clowney also looked fluid and agile dropping into coverage during outside linebacker drills.
 His pro-day performance will only help his chances of going first overall.

 Clowney (6-5, 266) performed as predicted at the Combine.
 The physical freak ran faster than many defensive backs and wide receivers in the 40-yard dash with a time of 4.53 seconds.
 Clowney's first 10 yards came in at 1.56 seconds, and he did showed explosion in the broad (10-4) and vertical (37.5) jumps.
 Clowney didn't do the field drills, but his Combine performance confirmed his rare athleticism.

 While Clowney had an incomplete performance in the field work at the Combine, sources say it was "mission accomplished" for him in the team meetings, as he did very well.
 The teams we've spoken to came away impressed, including two teams picking in the top five.

 2/18/14: Sources and scouts at the East-West Shrine and Senior Bowl told me there is a unanimous consensus that Clowney is the top talent for the 2014 NFL Draft.
 His ability to dominate as a pass-rusher and a run-defender with his rare combination of size, speed, strength and athleticism have him regarded as the top talent in the draft class.